How to Visit: 10 Tips for Visiting Duomo di Milano For the Perfect Trip

 On weekends, many rooms and parts inside the cathedral are closed for religious purposes.

-In addition, the Cathedral is crowded during weekends and it is difficult to enjoy a private experience.
+In addition, the Cathedral is crowded during weekends and it isn’t easy to enjoy a private experience.

 Hence, weekdays like Monday, Tuesday, Thursday and Friday are the best days to visit Duomo di Milano.